mostafayasin/Stack-Queue-via-C/README.md

 # Stack-Queue-via-C
-implementation of stack and queue data structure with language C only
+implementation of tack and queue data structure with language C only -- now that is stack only